-POLICY T2: CYCLING AND WALKING NETWORK
+POLICY T2: DEVELOPING THE CYCLING AND WALKING NETWORK

-The Council are committed to supporting and promoting the role of cycling and walking in the district, building on previous successes of Lancaster's role as a Cycling Demonstration Town providing safe and secure facilities.
+The Council are committed to supporting and promoting the role of cycling and walking in the district, building on the existing network and high levels of walking and cycling.

+previous successes of Lancaster's role as a Cycling Demonstration Town providing safe and secure facilities.

 The Cycling Network has been identified on the Local Plan Policies Maps with a range of further aspirational routes highlighted to improve connectivity and linkages, particularly within the urban areas of the district.
 The Council will seek to support improvements to the network and delivery of these aspiration routes through the course of the plan period.
 In order to reflect the levels of anticipated growth in and around Lancaster, improvements will be particularly focussed on supporting strategic routes in Figure 24.1.
+New cycle and pedestrian routes should be segregated wherever possible and should include supporting infrastructure such as secure cycle parking.
+They should be designed to be used by all including people living with disabilities and people using adaptive mobility aids such as wheelchairs and mobility scooters.

-The Lancaster District Highways and Transport Masterplan has identified the opportunity to deliver a Cycling and Walking Superhighway, particularly connecting proposed growth at Bailrigg Garden Village and Lancaster City Centre.
+The Lancaster District Highways and Transport Masterplan has identified the opportunity to deliver a Cycling and Walking Cycle Superhighway, particularly connecting proposed growth at Bailrigg Garden Village and Lancaster City Centre.
 The City Council will support Lancashire County Council in exploring opportunities to deliver the Superhighway with further detail to be provided on its delivery via the Lancaster South Area Action Plan DPD.

 - 24.8 The promotion of, and improving access to, the district's cycling and walking network is a key element of the Local Plan.
 Encouraging people to cycle and walk more not only promotes a sustainable source of transport that is good for the environment, but it also can improve an individual's health and wellbeing. - 24.9 The district already has a well-established cycling network and has benefitted significantly from Lancaster's status as a cycling demonstration town, which was awarded in 2006.
-There are a number of well used and important cycle routes within the district that allow people to move around without the need to ride on public roads. - 24.10 In relation to walking, there is already a significant proportion of people who choose to walk to work, walk to access basic local services and walk purely for leisure purposes.
-These high levels are despite the hilly topographical nature of our district. - 24.11 Lancashire County Council has published a Cycling and Walking Strategy for Lancashire, produced by Jacobs in August 201674.
-This sets out an ambitious vision between 2016-2026 to develop the county's cycling and walking offer, building on an already strong basis.
-The vision recognises the fundamental role that active travel plays in people's everyday lives.
+There are a number of well used and important cycle routes within the district that allow people to move around without the need to ride on public roads.
+However, the network is not complete and it will be important to make continuous improvements throughout the plan period. - 24.10 In relation to walking, there is already a significant proportion of people who choose to walk to work, walk to access basic local services and walk purely for leisure purposes.
+These high levels are despite the hilly topographical nature of our District, and are the highest in the county.